Induction and physical theory formation as well as universal computation by machine learning

 In what follows a {\em linear regression} model~\cite[Sect.~5.1.4]{Goodfellow-et-al-2016-Book} will be used.
-Thereby we shall, if not stated explicitly otherwise, closely follow the notation of Mermin's book on {\em Quantum Computer Science} \cite{mermin-07}.
+Thereby we shall, if not stated otherwise explicitly, closely follow the notation of Mermin's book on {\em Quantum Computer Science} \cite{mermin-07}.

 Suppose, for the sake of demonstration, a one-dimensional physical system of a particle in inertial motion.
 Suppose further that it has been (approximately) measured already at $n \ge 2$ positions $x_1, \ldots , x_n$ at times $t_1, \ldots , t_n$, respectively.
-The goal is to find a general algorithm which could predict where its location at an arbitrary time $\tau$.
+The goal is to find a general algorithm which predicts its location at an arbitrary time $\tau$.

 In what follows the respective positions and times are (not necessarily successively) arranged as $n$-tuples; that is, as a finite ordered list of elements, and interpreted as $(n \times 1)$-matrices